Quantum-Accelerators/quacc/README.md

 from jobflow import Flow
 from jobflow.managers.fireworks import flow_to_workflow

-from quacc.recipes.xtb.core import RelaxJob as XTBRelaxJob from quacc.recipes.gaussian.core import RelaxJob as GaussianRelaxJob from quacc.recipes.orca.core import StaticJob as OrcaStaticJob
+from quacc.recipes.tblite.core import RelaxJob as XTBRelaxJob from quacc.recipes.gaussian.core import RelaxJob as GaussianRelaxJob from quacc.recipes.orca.core import StaticJob as OrcaStaticJob